Home » Budapest » Danube River Cruise tickets

 Danube Dinner Cruise and Folk Show

-It starts at 7.30 pm, and you are back on the shore at 10.30 pm.
+It starts at 7.30 pm, and you return to the shore at 10.30 pm.

 The onboard chef handles vegetarian dishes and special dietary requirements if requested.